PTSD: National Center for PTSD

 - It is possible to develop new ways of thinking about the trauma event and its meaning.

-The WET treatment protocol consists of five sessions, with each session lasting approximately 50 minutes.
+The WET treatment protocol consists of 5 sessions, with each session lasting approximately 50 minutes.
 During each session, patients write narratives about their traumas in response to specific writing instructions.
 There are no between-session assignments.

 The first treatment session starts by providing the patient with psychoeducation about PTSD and a treatment rationale.
 This is followed by the patient completing the first, 30-minute trauma narrative.
 Following the 30 minutes of writing, the therapist checks in with the patient about their experience while completing the written narrative.
-In the remaining four sessions, clinicians provide feedback to patients on the previous session's writing, specifically on how well the client followed the writing instructions, deliver instructions for the writing to be done during that day's session, allow the patient to complete the day's 30-minute writing assignment, and check in with the patient about the session's writing assignment after it is completed.
+In the remaining 4 sessions, clinicians provide feedback to patients on the previous session's writing, specifically on how well the client followed the writing instructions, deliver instructions for the writing to be done during that day's session, allow the patient to complete the day's 30-minute writing assignment, and check in with the patient about the session's writing assignment after it is completed.
 At the end of the session, patients are instructed to allow themselves to have whatever trauma-related feelings, thoughts or memories that they may experience during the course of the week without trying to push them away.
 Treatment sessions are highly scripted, ensuring standardization of treatment delivery and increasing provider adherence to the protocol.

 Overall and Relative Effectiveness